 The new Harry Winston Ocean Sport Chronograph Skeleton (ref.
-OCSACH44ZZ001) automatic chronograph watch, which is presented in a case made of rare (at least, in the world of fine watchmaking) zalium alloy not only looks great, but also offers a surprisingly good (for a skeletonized watch) level of legibility.
+OCSACH44ZZ001) is presented in a case made of rare (at least, in the world of fine watchmaking) zalium alloy.
+The automatic chronograph not only looks great, but also offers a surprisingly good (at least, for a skeletonized timekeeper) level of legibility.

 It is not the first time that the American jeweler dives into the world of unusual alloys.
 Last year, for example, we have already seen the sporty Harry Winston Ocean Zalium Limited Edition ladies watch.